 - It requires two Ethernet cables to connect both storage subsystem controllers to a network. - When adding devices, you must specify an IP address or host computer name for each controller. - A DHCP/BOOTP server and network preparation tasks are required.
-For a summary of the preparation tasks, see the installation and support guide for your operating system. - You can avoid DHCP/BOOTP server and network tasks by assigning static IP addresses to the controller or by using a default IP address.
+For a summary of the preparation tasks, see the installation and support guide for your operating system. - Note: You can avoid DHCP/BOOTP server and network tasks by assigning static IP addresses to the controller, by using a default IP address, or if you are managing all storage subsystems through the fibre-channel I/O path using a host agent.

-Important: Unless you are using Windows NT, you must make direct (out-of-band) connection to the FAStT Storage Server in order to obtain the correct host type.
-The correct host type will allow the FAStT Storage Server to configure itself properly for the host server operating system.
-After you make a direct (out-of-band) connection to the FAStT Storage Server, depending on your particular site requirements, you can use either or both management methods.
+Important: Unless you are using Windows NT, you must make direct (out-of-band) connection to the DS4000 Storage Subsystem in order to obtain the correct host type.
+The correct host type will allow the DS4000 Storage Subsystem to configure itself properly for the host server operating system.
+After you make a direct (out-of-band) connection to the DS4000 Storage Subsystem, depending on your particular site requirements, you can use either or both management methods.
 Therefore, if you wish to manage your subsystem with the in-band management method, you must establish both in-band and out-of-band management connections.